Prisoner of war: Post-World War II

 During the Yugoslav Wars in the 1990s, Serb paramilitary forces supported by JNA forces killed POWs at Vukovar and Škarbrnja, while Bosnian Serb forces killed POWs at Srebrenica.
 A large number of surviving Croatian or Bosnian POWs described the conditions in Serbian concentration camps as similar to those in Germany in World War II, including regular beatings, torture and random executions.

 In 2001, reports emerged concerning two POWs that India had taken during the Sino-Indian War, Yang Chen and Shih Liang.
 The two were imprisoned as spies for three years before being interned in a mental asylum in Ranchi, where they spent the following 38 years under a special prisoner status.

 The last prisoners of the 1980–1988 Iran–Iraq War were exchanged in 2003.

+During the Russo-Georgian War of August 2008, several Georgian military personnel were taken captive by Russian and South Ossetian forces, subjected to systemic torture, and in some cases, extrajudicial execution.
+The precise moment state responsibility begins during a conflict remained a key point of legal development.
+In the 2026 case Malachini and Others v.
+Russia, the European Court of Human Rights ruled that while fluid battlefield chaos might initially complicate state jurisdiction, the physical custody of captives strictly triggered a state's extraterritorial jurisdiction.
+The Court emphasized that because prisoners of war enjoy special protections under international humanitarian law, the capturing state is held fully liable for their lives and well-being from the exact moment of detention, even if active combat operations are ongoing nearby.

-During the invasion of Ukraine by Russia, Ukrainian POWs have described being tortured by Russian forces using electrocution, beatings, and sexual abuse.
+During the Russo-Ukrainian war, Ukrainian POWs have described being tortured by Russian forces using electrocution, beatings, and sexual abuse.
 Both sides of the conflict forced prisoners to be naked at times as a humiliating punishment.
 According to the Israeli human rights group B'tselem, since the outbreak of the Gaza war in October 2023, the abuse of Palestinian detainees has become so institutionalized that the prisons should be called 'torture camps'.